jeroenterheerdt/HAsmartirrigation/README.md

 To get the monthly ET values use http://www.rainmaster.com/historicET.aspx, http://wcatlas.iwmi.org/results.asp or another source that has this information for your area.

 ## TODO
-- update README - automation example
+- keep track over multiple days
 - include it in HACS
 - post on HA forum